TORONTO, June 25, 2013 /CNW/ - Crown wards in Ontario will see increased

 Minister Duguid's announcement of the 100% Tuition Aid For Youth

-expenses during their studies.
+towards their living expenses during their studies.

 important investment towards increasing access to higher education for